MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

 ## Log time using Copilot

 This capability takes a user's existing project task assignments for the current week and suggests draft time entries that can be created based on those assignments.
-Copilot will ensure there is no duplication of entries when the user has pre-existing time entries in that week.
+Copilot ensures there is no duplication of entries when the user has pre-existing time entries in that week.

 Follow these steps to log time using Copilot:

 1. Navigate to the **Time Entries** page.
-2. Activate the Copilot sidecar (click Copilot icon) to begin a chat conversation.
+2. Begin a chat conversation by activating the Copilot sidecar (click Copilot icon).
 3. Type _Log my time_ or _Create time entries_ in the chat window and hit enter.
 4. Copilot will respond with _"Working on it"_, while it scans through your project assignments and then respond with suggested time entries for the current week, after removing any duplicates.
 Learn more about how to create resource assignments [here](../project-management/create-assignments.md).
 5. Expand the section for each project tp review suggested time entries.
 To create them, select **Create entries**.